 At a minimum, this web site meets Section 508 and at least Level A Conformance to WCAG 1.0.
-On January 18, 2017, the U.S. Access Board published a final rule as the new standard for website accessibility.
-The rule requires adherence to the new accessibility standards twelve months from its date of publication.
+On January 18, 2017, the U.S. Information and Communication Technology (ICT) Standards and Guidelines.
+The guidelines require adherence to the new accessibility standards twelve months from its date of publication.
 DARS is working towards WCAG 2.0 Level AA compliance.

 The goals of the DARS' accessibility plan are:

 - All new content posted on this website after January 18, 2018, will meet W3C’s WCAG 2.0 Level AA compliance.

 - All content posted prior to January 18, 2018, will be remediated to meet W3C’s WCAG 2.0 Level AA compliance as soon as possible.